NSkelsey/monopticon/src/expirements/arp-spoof/README.md

 Introduction
 ------------

-The goal of this expirement is to demonstrate how ARP posioning changes values inside of the ARP table attacked devices, as well as, demonstrate how `bettercap` can inject javascript into http streams when performing a Man-in-The-Middle.
+The goal of this expirement is to demonstrate how `bettercap` can inject javascript into http streams when performing a Man-in-The-Middle and how its possibile to visually confirm the attack is working with `monopticon`.

 The video posted to [Youtube](https://youtube.com/TODO) describes the expirement well.
+The injected javascript that changes the page is available [here](https://github.com/nskelsey/monopticon/master/src/expirements/arp-spoof/script.js).

 Expiremental Setup
 ------------------